h5bp/Front-end-Developer-Interview-Questions/README.md

 	* What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
-* Have you used or implement media queries or mobile specific layouts/CSS?
+* Have you used or implemented media queries or mobile specific layouts/CSS?
 * Any familiarity with styling SVG?
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * Do you use CSS preprocessors?
+(SASS, Compass, Stylus, LESS)
 	* If so, describe what you like and dislike about the CSS preprocessors you have used.
-* How would you implement a web design comp that uses non-standard fonts? (avoid mentioning webfonts so they can figure it out)
+* How would you implement a web design comp that uses non-standard fonts?
+	* Webfonts (font services like: Goodle Webfonts, Typekit etc.)
 * Explain how a browser determines what elements match a CSS selector?

 ## Optional fun Questions:

 * What's the coolest thing you've ever coded, what are you most proud of?
 * Do you know the HTML5 gang sign?
 * Are you now, or have you ever been, on a boat.
-* Tell me your favorite parts about Firebug / Webkit Inspector.
+* What are your favorite parts about the developer tools you use?
 * Do you have any pet projects?
 What kind?
 * Explain the significance of "cornify".
 * On a piece of paper, write down the letters A B C D E vertically.
 Now put these in descending order without writing one line of code.
 	* Wait and see if they turn the paper upside down
-* This should make the laugh and is a fine way to relieve some tension at the end of the interview.
 * Pirate or Ninja?
 	* Bonus if it's a combo and a good reason was given (+2 for zombie monkey pirate ninjas)
-* If not Web Development what would you be doing?
+* If not Web Development, what would you be doing?
-* Where in the world is Carmen Sandiego? (hint: their answer is always wrong)
+* Where in the world is Carmen Sandiego?
+	* Hint: their answer is always wrong
 * What's your favorite feature of Internet Explorer?
 * Complete this sentence: Brendan Eich and Doug Crockford are the __________ of javascript.
 * jQuery: a great library or the greatest library?
 Discuss.